Clerestory: Ancient world

 Front-view profile of Great Hypostyle Hall, an early example of a clerestory.

 Clerestories appear to originate in Egyptian temples, such as the Great Hypostyle Hall, where the lighting of the hall of columns was obtained over the stone roofs of the adjoining aisles, through gaps left in the vertical slabs of stone.
 They appeared in Egypt at least as early as the Amarna Period.
 Minoan palaces in Crete such as Knossos employed lightwells in addition to clerestories.

 According to the Hebrew Bible, Solomon's Temple featured clerestory windows made possible by the use of a tall, angled roof and a central ridgepole.

 The clerestory was used in the Hellenistic architecture of classical antiquity.
 The Romans applied clerestories to basilicas of justice and to the basilica-like thermae and palaces.

 Early Christian and Byzantine basilicas

 Early Christian churches and some Byzantine churches, particularly in Italy, are based closely on the Roman basilica, and maintained the form of a central nave flanked by lower aisles on each side.
 The nave and aisles are separated by columns or piers, above which rises a wall pierced by clerestory windows.

-Malmesbury Abbey, Wiltshire, England.
-The nave wall is divided into three stages: the upper stage with windows is the clerestory, beneath it is the triforium, and the lowest stage is the arcade.